Skip to main content

 Climate

-Extreme dry heat in summer (often 110°+).
+Extreme dry heat in summer, often 110 degrees or higher.
 Mild winters are the selling point.
 Limited rainfall.
-Brown desert landscape.
+Brown desert terrain.
 Outdoor living confined to cooler months.

-Four seasons including humid summer heat (90s).
+Four seasons including humid summer heat in the 90s.
 Mild winters with occasional freezing.
-Green, lush, tree-covered landscape.
+Green, lush, tree-covered surroundings.
 Year-round outdoor living with seasonal variation.

 Cost of Living

 Historically affordable but rising rapidly.
 Water costs increasing.
-Similar overall cost of living to Atlanta with different distribution across categories.
+Arizona's flat state income tax is roughly 2.5 percent, lower than Georgia's, so expect a higher state tax line after the move.
+Overall cost of living is similar to Atlanta with different distribution across categories.

 Comparable overall, often slightly lower in housing for equivalent quality.
 No water scarcity concerns.
+Georgia's state income tax is roughly 4.99 percent, higher than Arizona's, so plan for that.
 More established market with less volatility.

 Economic Base